PostgREST/postgrest-docs/configuration.rst

 log-level
 ---------

-  Specifies the level of information to be logged while running PostgREST:
+  Specifies the level of information to be logged while running PostgREST.

   .. code:: bash